 Frequently Asked Questions

-What happens when I arrive to the ELC?
+What happens when I arrive at the ELC?

-- When students arrive they are asked to sign-in and wait, if necessary, to be assisted.
-While waiting, you should get out your materials and begin working – review the material, review your resources, and begin to formulate questions.
+- When students arrive, they are asked to sign in and wait (if necessary) to be assisted.
+While waiting, you should get out your materials and begin working – review the material and develop your questions.
 As soon as a tutor becomes available, they will assist you on a first-come-first-served basis.

 Why sign in and out?

-- Like all resources offered on campus, it is important for the department to be able to justify the value behind this service.
+- Like all resources offered on campus, the department needs to be able to justify the value behind this service.
 By providing just a few details – when you arrived, when you departed, which class(es) you were seeking assistance for, and which tutor you worked with – our department will better be able to make improvements to the ELC.

 - Anyone and everyone taking an economics course!
-On any given day, there could be an array of students from various majors.
-Many of these students are likely to be in a mutual class as you, so you could benefit from bringing your work to the ELC, not only to receive assistance from the tutors, but also from your peers.
-Sometimes having someone to bounce your thoughts off of is just as helpful as direct tutoring.
+There could be an array of students from various majors.
+Many students are likely to be in a mutual class, so you could benefit from bringing your work to the ELC to receive assistance from the tutors as well as your peers.
+Having someone to bounce your thoughts off of is sometimes just as helpful as direct tutoring.

 What does the environment of the ELC feel like?

 - The ELC is a relaxed and welcoming environment.
-The tutoring staff is made-up of undergraduate economics students who can related to any struggles you may be having, and the environment reflects such.
-There is no pressure while at the ELC; even if you want to come and just hang-out while you do your homework in case you have a question, the ELC is here for you!
+The tutoring staff is made up of undergraduate economics students who can relate to any struggles you may be having, and the atmosphere reflects such.
+There is no pressure while at the ELC; even if you want to come and hang out while you do your homework, the ELC is here for you!

 What is the ELC like on exam days?

 - The number of students coming to the ELC on and around exam days increases significantly, and while we try to increase the number of tutors available, our staff remains limited.
-If you need help, try to come to the ELC throughout the term and do not wait to the last minute.
-If you start studying early, you won't need to join the frantic rush of procrastinators on exam day.
+If you need help, try to come to the ELC throughout the term, and do not wait until the last minute.

 I’m an ‘A’ student, so how can I benefit from tutoring?

-- Anyone can benefit from a mutual learning environment.
-Even 'A' students have questions while working on their homework.
-Make the most efficient use of your time and study in the ELC where tutors can answer those potential questions and you can work with peers.
-Even if you don’t have many questions, we welcome you to contribute to our learning environment.
+- Anyone can benefit from a collaborative learning environment!
+Even 'A' students have questions while working on their assignments; you are free to study in the ELC where tutors can answer those potential questions.
+We welcome you to contribute to our learning environment.